roehampton/module-content/msc-software-development-2/week-07/lab/css-lab.md

-# Software Development 2 Seminar 07 -- UI Design and CSS
+# Software Development 2 CSS

-**Please note that this is an optional addition to your work and has been put in as part of a seminar session rather than a lab because of that.
-Feel free to use basic style HTML for your assessment.**

-In this seminar, we will look at how we can define the style of our HTML documents using *Cascading Style Sheets (CSS)*.
+In this lab, we will look at how we can define the style of our HTML documents using *Cascading Style Sheets (CSS)*.
 CSS allows us to define how certain elements in our web page look.
 Let us try a demo.
 First, create the following HTML document.

 ```html
 <!DOCTYPE html>